Scorpion pose: Etymology and origins

-The pose is not found in medieval hatha yoga texts, but is described in 20th century manuals such as Light on Yoga.
+The pose is not found in medieval hatha yoga texts, but is described in 20th-century manuals such as Light on Yoga.

 Description

-Because it requires strength, balance, and flexibility, Vrischikasana is described as an advanced posture: B. K. S. Iyengar's 1966 Light on Yoga grades it as level 32 out of 60.
-In the basic pose, the body is balanced as in headstand, but the legs are bent and the back is lightly arched, and the head is lifted from the ground so the body is supported only by the forearms.
+Because it requires strength, balance, and flexibility, Vrischikasana is described as an advanced posture: The yoga specialist B. K. S. Iyengar's 1966 Light on Yoga grades it as level 32 out of 60.
+In the basic pose, the body is balanced as in headstand, but the legs are bent and the back is lightly arched, and the head is lifted so that the body is supported only by the forearms.
 A more advanced variant has the back arched further so the feet touch the top of the head.
 A second advanced variant has the legs held straight out horizontally above the head and arms, resembling the scorpion's tail stretched in a threat posture forwards over its body.
 The pose can also be executed in a variant with straight arms.
 Whether resting on forearms (Pincha Mayurasana) or with arms in handstand, the asana can be worked towards with the use of a chair to support the feet.

 Light on Yoga distinguishes Vrischikasana I (forearm balance, feet on head, plates 536 and 537) and Vrischikasana II (handstand, feet on head, plate 538), describing the second as an "extremely difficult" balance.
 The placing of the feet on the head is stated to indicate an attempt to subjugate the ego with its "deadly" scorpionlike emotions.

 Variations

 Beginner to intermediate

 Ardha Pincha Mayurasana (Half Feathered Peacock pose), also called Dolphin pose, has the forearms on the floor as for the full pose, but the feet remain on the floor as in Downward Dog Pose.

 The pose may be begun with the body nearly horizontal, much as in Caturanga Dandasana, Low Plank Pose, and the legs may then be walked forwards to raise the back to a high angle.
 A dolphin exercise alternates repeatedly between the low variant, with the head in front of the hands and the elbows flexed, and the high variant, with the hips raised and the head behind the hands.

 One leg may be raised in line with the body (One-legged Dolphin pose).

 The full pose can be approached with the hands near a wall, and the legs can be jumped up to rest on the wall; a further step, with the body vertical, is to bend the knees so that the feet are flat on the wall; then balance can be explored, raising one foot to the vertical.
 Props may be used to assist with alignment: a block may be placed against the wall, between the hands; a strap may be fastened around the arms just above the elbows.

-Practitioners are cautioned not to attempt the full balance away from the wall until they are not using props and are able to land safely if they fall; this requires the ability to perform backarches such as Urdhva Dhanurasana, Upwards Bow pose.
+Practitioners are cautioned not to attempt the full balance away from the wall until they are not using props and have the strength and flexibility to land safely if they fall; this requires the ability to perform backarches such as Urdhva Dhanurasana, Upwards Bow pose.